pulsar-edit/documentation/docs/core-packages-and-features/github-package.md

 ## Initialize repositories

-In case a project doesn't have a Git repository yet, you can create one from the Git panel.
+In case a project doesn’t have a Git repository yet, you can create one from the Git panel.

 ![Initialize repositories](/img/atom/github-initialize.png "Initialize repositories")